Last updated October 25th, 2019.7 minute read

 Also, note that VTI is far from the only ETF out there.
 I am merely using that as an example, but Fidelity, Schwab, and others have excellent ETFs as well.

 Since we just talked about ETFs, you might be wondering how you buy them.
 After all, it’s not like you can just go on Amazon and buy some ETFs.

 Nope – to buy exchange-traded funds, you’ll need an investment account of some sort.
 But how do you decide that?

 A lot more could be said about this, but here’s the short version: ETFs are tax-efficient investments.
 This means it makes the most sense to keep them in taxable accounts.
 Bonds are generally less tax-efficient.

-However, note that despite the tax advantages of ETFs, you should be maxing out your tax-deferred accounts (401k, ERA, etc.) first.
+However, note that despite the tax advantages of ETFs, you should be maxing out your tax-deferred accounts (401k, IRA, etc.) first.
 In other words, you wouldn’t want to put your ETFs in a taxable account if you are still far away from your 401k contribution limits.

 I may write a full post about tax optimization later, but I wanted to make a note of that here.

 It seems many people still have a significant amount of money in traditional savings.
 Unfortunately, the interest rates on these accounts is usually pretty poor – usually around 0.1%.

 Nowadays, there are plenty of excellent online savings accounts that offer high interest rates.
 As of right now, they hover a little over 2%.